CSC4790-Fall2024-Org/Dream-Interpreter/README.md

 To run streamlit app on local device:
   - Install Python StreamLit Library
-  - In Terminal type in "streamlit run {insert pathname for app here}"
+  - In Terminal: Type in "streamlit run {insert pathname for app here}"